OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 ## Creating a virtuous cycle

 We now had a process that allowed us to generate Octopus projects from hand-crafted template projects.
 Our engineers could contribute new examples simply by creating an example of a best practice project in Octopus.
-The process of serializing it to Terraform and associating it was an LLM prompt was either scripted or involved a fairly trivial code change.
+The process of serializing it to Terraform and associating it with an LLM prompt was either scripted or involved a fairly trivial code change.
 This created a tight feedback loop that we'll take advantage of to continually improve the quality of the generated projects.

 ## Conclusion